Shipwreck: Causes

-Poor design, improperly stowed cargo, navigation and other human errors leading to collisions (with another ship, the shoreline, an iceberg, etc.), bad weather, fire, and other causes can lead to accidental sinking.
-Intentional reasons for sinking a ship include: intending to form an artificial reef; destruction due to warfare, piracy, mutiny or sabotage; using the vessel for target practice; or removing a menace to navigation.
-A ship can be also used as breakwater structure.
+Poor design, improperly stowed cargo, navigation and other human errors leading to collisions (with another ship, the shoreline, an iceberg, etc.), inadequate maintenance, bad weather, fire, and other causes can lead to accidental sinking.
+Intentional reasons for sinking a ship include: intending to form an artificial reef; destruction due to warfare, piracy, mutiny or sabotage; using the vessel for target practice; or removing a hazard to navigation.
+A scuttled ship can be also used as breakwater structure or to deny or restrict access to an area to other shipping.

+Distribution

+Shipwrecks are widely distributed, but are concentrated where there is more shipping and more navigational hazards.

+Some shipwrecks have been recorded and the circumstances of loss may be known. other ships have disappeared without trace and are assumed to have been wrecked.

 State of preservation

 Many factors determine the state of preservation of a wreck: